giancarlo/gbc/docs/language-reference.md

 ### Comments

-Comments starts with `#` and end at the end of line.
+Comments start with the `#` character and end at the end of line.
 Multiline comments are not supported.

 ### Identifiers